-Action will be taken under this heading if the team have reason to believe that a child is being subjected to emotional abuse.
+Action will be taken under this heading if the team have reason to believe that there is a severe, adverse effect on the behaviour and emotional development of a child, caused by persistent or severe ill treatment or rejection.

-1. the concern will be discussed with the parent/carer;
+- 1. the concern will be discussed with the parent/carer; - such discussions will be recorded and the parent/carer will have access to such records;

-- such discussions will be recorded and the parent/carer will have access to such records; - 3. if there appear to be any queries regarding the circumstances, the matter will be referred to the local authority.
+3. if there appear to be any queries regarding the circumstances, the matter will be referred to the local authority.